Join the movement for more representative, equitable journalism in the U.S.

 Will my contribution be considered a charitable donation for tax purposes?

-The Objective is a fiscally sponsored project of the Institute for Nonprofit News, a 501(c) (3) charitable organisation, EIN 27-2614911. deemed tax-deductible absent any limitations on deductibility applicable to a particular taxpayer.
+The Objective is a fiscally sponsored project of the Institute for Nonprofit News, a 501(c) (3) charitable organization, EIN 27-2614911. deemed tax-deductible absent any limitations on deductibility applicable to a particular taxpayer.

 Can I send you a check in the mail?